gui-cs/NStack/odocs/README.md

+These are the old docs generated from the old template, the new docs are being written in ../docfx

 The files in this directory are generated from the master documentation files in ../ecmadocs which are in the ECMA XML file format for .NET Projects.